Fall Fashion: Murder in London

 With their thesis collections at London's Central Saint Martins looming on the horizon, two graduate students make a pact.
 American Jo Miller,

-short on talent but long on familial standing, will assume authorship of Hackney native Eleanor James’s masterful designs.
-After Eleanor’s work catapults Jo into the strata of Europe’s fashion elite, her addictions and jealousies threaten to derail their ambitions.
-When a cunning detective
+short on talent but long on familial standing, will assume authorship of Eleanor James’s masterful designs.
+After Eleanor’s work catapults Jo into the strata of Europe’s fashion elite, Eleanor's addictions and jealousies threaten to derail their ambitions.
+When a detective from Scotland Yard begins asking questions about Jo’s past, his invasive inquiries threaten to destroy their lives.

 Strengths: